 Although it has a similar name to the brachialis, its main function is to flex and adduct the arm at the shoulder, but it does not significantly contribute to curling.

-When it comes to what muscles does curling work, three main groups are used to flex at the elbow joint to curl the weight up: the biceps brachii, the brachialis, and the forearms.
-And since curls work similar muscles as pull ups and pull downs, the close grip lat pulldown muscles worked are largely the same.
+When it comes to what muscles work with curling, three main groups are used to flex at the elbow joint to curl the weight up: the biceps brachii, the brachialis, and the forearms.
+Given that curls target similar muscles as pull-ups and pulldowns, the muscles worked in close grip lat pulldowns are largely the same.

-Long and Short Heads of the Biceps (Biceps Brachii)
+Long & Short Heads of the Biceps (Biceps Brachii)

 The biceps brachii consists of two heads that originate from different parts of the shoulder joint and insert into the elbow joint.
 Both heads, when contracted, generate flexion at the elbow joint and moves the weight up.